charcoalphp/charcoal/README.md

 There are currently 3 supported file formats: `ini`, `json` and `php`.

-To load configuration from a file, simply use the `add_file()` method.
+To load configuration from a file, simply use the `addFile()` method.
 The file's extension will be used to determine how to load the file.

 It is also possible to load a config file directly from the constructor, by passing a file _string_ as the first argument.